vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 -----------------------------------------------

 In the middle of the invitation form, find and click the :guilabel:`Recipients` field, to reveal a drop-down menu of recipient options.
-These choices represent where Odoo will find the desired recipients' information.
+These choices represent where Leansoft will find the desired recipients' information.

-Once an option from this menu is selected (e.g. :guilabel:`Applicant`, :guilabel:`Contact`, :guilabel:`Event Registration`, :guilabel:`Lead/Opportunity`, etc.), Odoo will send the invitation to all recipients who match that initial rule.
+Once an option from this menu is selected (e.g. :guilabel:`Applicant`, :guilabel:`Contact`, :guilabel:`Event Registration`, :guilabel:`Lead/Opportunity`, etc.), Leansoft will send the invitation to all recipients who match that initial rule.
 Additional rules can be added to narrow down the target recipients, by clicking :guilabel:`Add Filter`.

 .. image:: event_essentials/add-filter-button.png
    :align: center
-   :alt: View of the add filter button beneath the recipients field in Odoo Events.
+   :alt: View of the add filter button beneath the recipients field in Leansoft Events.

 Clicking :guilabel:`Add Filter` reveals three fields, formatted like an equation.
 To reveal the sub-menu options, click each field, and make the desired selections, until the preferred